emigraced/EmilyMills_T1A3/docs/gameplay_instructions.md

 ## Create a Sim

 Have some fun creating your Sim(s)!
-Choose their gender, life stage, trait, and name.
+Choose their gender, life stage, personality trait, and name.
 Your Sim(s) are automatically saved, so you can continue with the game!

 ## Choose a Sim to play